Price of oil: Comparative cost of production

 In their May 2019 comparison of the "cost of supply curve update" in which the Norway-based Rystad Energy—an "independent energy research and consultancy"—ranked the "worlds total recoverable liquid resources by their breakeven price", they listed the "Middle East onshore market" as the "cheapest source of new oil volumes globally" with the "North American tight oil"—which includes onshore shale oil in the United States—in second place.

 The breakeven price for North American shale oil was US$68 a barrel in 2015, making it one of the most expensive to produce.
 By 2019, the "average Brent breakeven price for tight oil was about US$46 per barrel.
+The lowest average WTI breakeven price for tight oil in 2022-2024 was in the Permian Delaware basin at $48.50/Bbl followed by Williston at $54.00/Bbl and Permian Midland at $59.00/Bbl.
 The breakeven price of oil from Saudi Arabia and other Middle Eastern countries was US$42, in comparison.

 Rystad reported that the average breakeven price for oil from the oil sands was US$83 in 2019, making it the most expensive to produce, compared to all other "significant oil producing regions" in the world.
 The International Energy Agency made similar comparisons.

 In 2016, the Wall Street Journal reported that the United Kingdom, Brazil, Nigeria, Venezuela, and Canada had the costliest production.
 Saudi Arabia, Iran, and Iraq had the cheapest.